 However, indications of harmful swapper activity, such as heavy disk or CPU consumption, warrant some attention.
 (Figures 4-7, 4-8, and 4-9 summarize the investigation for swapping.)
-You may want to consider converting your system to one that only pages and rarely if ever swaps, particularly if your system is a small configuration.
-You accomplish this by
+You might want to consider converting your system to one that only pages and rarely if ever swaps, particularly if your system is a small configuration.
+You accomplish this by performing the following tasks: